 Short answer

 Law firms should separate fast intake from legal judgement.
-Capture the enquiry quickly, protect confidentiality, run the right checks, route the matter and keep follow-up visible.
+Capture the enquiry quickly, protect confidentiality, run the right checks, route the matter, and make every follow-up stage visible before advice or matter acceptance.

 What the calculator is showing

 According to the 2025 Professional Services Client Journey Report by insight6, law firms scoring below 80% on enquiry handling are materially less likely to convert opportunities.
-For a firm handling 100 enquiries a month, the model below uses a 93% at-risk enquiry rate, a 30% conversion drop and a £4,000 average client value.
-That is how the annual leakage figure reaches about £1.34m.
+For a firm handling 100 enquiries a month, the model below starts with a 93% at-risk enquiry rate, a 30% conversion drop and a £4,000 average client value.
+Use it to test whether intake and follow-up controls should be improved before a wider AI or case-management project.

 Speed matters, but not at any cost